Nickelodeon (European TV network)

 Nickelodeon is a pay television network dedicated to kids.
 Nickelodeon is widely available throughout Europe as a subscription service or free-to-air service; depending on what region in Europe you are living in.
 Nickelodeon is seen in 24.2 million households throughout Europe, via channels and blocks.

-Nickelodeon is operated by Paramount Networks EMEAA on behalf of its owner Paramount Global.
+Nickelodeon is operated by Paramount Networks EMEAA on behalf of its owner Paramount Skydance.
 Nickelodeon first launched in Europe in the United Kingdom in 1993 followed by a 1995 launch in Germany, 1 year later in 1996 Nickelodeon launched a Pan-Scandinavian channel for viewers in Sweden, Norway, Denmark & Finland, following this Nickelodeon subsequently launched a pan-European version of the channel and other local Nickelodeon channels.

+On June 6, 2026, Paramount said it was willing to divest some major kids' channels, including Nickelodeon and Cartoon Network in Europe, in exchange of winning an approval of the Paramount-WBD deal from the European Union.

 Pan-European Nickelodeon

 The Pan-European version, known as Nickelodeon airs a selection of programming from Nickelodeon in the USA and local shows from Nickelodeon in the UK, Ireland, Australia and New Zealand.
 Nickelodeon Europe is a 24-hour pan-regional feed reaching Malta, Romania, Hungary, Albania, Czechia, Slovakia, Croatia, Bosnia & Herzegovina, Slovenia, Serbia, Montenegro, North Macedonia, Bulgaria, Estonia, Latvia, Lithuania, France and Ukraine.
 The channel is primarily available in English with additional soundtracks in Russian, Hungarian, Romanian, Croatian and Serbian, Slovenian, Bulgarian, Czech, French, Kazakh, Estonian, Lithuanian, Latvian & Turkish.
 A total of more than 68 million homes across Europe and Central Asia can view the pan-European version of Nickelodeon.
 In a number of countries in Europe also host a local version of the channel and/or localized programming blocks.
 The UK/Ireland version of the network launched their HD simulcast channel on 5 October 2010 over Sky, and it is expected that further launches of HD channels will occur across the continent in the next few years.